 Financial fees and detention should be considered only after other graduated sanctions have been attempted.
-Detention should be used as a sanction infrequently and only for short periods of time with the youth is a danger to him/herself or in the community or may abscond.
+Detention should be used as a sanction infrequently and only for short periods of time when the youth is a danger to himself/herself or the community, or may abscond.

-Ongoing monitoring and case management of youth participants should focus less on the detection of violations of program requirements than on addressing their needs in a holistic manner, including strong focus on behavioral health treatment and family intervention.
+Ongoing monitoring and case management of youth participants should focus less on the detection of violations of program requirements than on addressing their needs in a holistic manner, including a strong focus on behavioral health treatment and family intervention.